 An Inbox ticket provides your agents with a detailed record of a conversation between your organization and a customer.
+In this article, we'll discuss the below topics:

 A ticket is created when a customer sends a message to your company via a channel that's been connected to Inbox, such as WhatsApp or SMS.